Report: Fan involved in crash at Tour de France arrested

-PARIS (AP) — Gendarmes in Brittany on Wednesday arrested a fan involved in a massive pileup at the Tour de France during the opening stage at cycling’s biggest event, local media reported.
+PARIS — Gendarmes in Brittany on Wednesday arrested a fan involved in a massive pileup at the Tour de France during the opening stage at cycling’s biggest event, local media reported.

 The fan brandished a large cardboard sign while leaning into the path of oncoming riders.
 She appeared to be looking in the other direction, apparently at a camera, and not at the approaching peloton.